wgottwalt/gnu_modula2_playground/README.md

 mechanism is quite different from C++ coroutines.
 At the beginning it was quite hard to get it to work, because of a simple reason.
 The stack sizes old manuals are talking about are often far to small.
-You need at least a 16 KiB stack for every coroutine or you run in very hard to understand runtime errors.
+You need at least a 16 KiB stack for every coroutine or you run into very hard to understand runtime errors.

 -- raylib --